Buying solar panels for your home

 Adding a battery

 If you already have solar installed, you can add a storage solution to it and convert it to a hybrid system.
-We have developed a solar battery storage calculator that calculates the energy and financial effectiveness of adding a solar battery to your existing system.
+We have developed a solar battery storage calculator that calculates the energy and financial impact of adding a solar battery to your existing system.

-4. Off-grid systems
+3. Off-grid systems

-An off-grid system is a stand-alone unit that does not have a connection to the electricity grid.
-Typically, off-grid systems involve solar modules and a large amount of battery storage, as they need to power your entire home in even during winter seasons.
 Off-grid systems are significantly more expensive, and we only recommend you go off-the-grid if the cost of connecting your property to the grid is prohibitive.
 As a guide, it may cost anywhere between $30,000 – $50,000 for an off-grid system to power the average household.

 detailed drawing showing all components and flow of an off-grid solar system

-Solar power systems: Batteries and components
+Batteries and other components

 Is it worth getting a battery?